 There's a programmable SOS button on the rear of the phone and two quick dial buttons above the keypad for added peace of mind and ease of use.

 For seniors, the phone is hearing aid compatible and reviews indicate that the speakerphone is also very loud.

-The 5MP rear camera won't win any photography contents, but it's stronger than most comparably priced options.
+The 2MP rear camera won't win any photography contests, but it's there for quick snapshots or reminders.

 If you're worried about losing cords or damaging ports, the charging cradle makes the phone easy to charge as well.

-The Jethro SC729 features a wealth of usability options while providing you freedom to choose your own service provider... a rarity in the kids and seniors phone market.
+The Easyfone Prime A1 features a wealth of usability options while providing you freedom to choose your own cell phone service provider... a rarity in the kids and seniors phone market.

-Pros: Long battery life, 4G support, microSD support, Push-to-talk support, Wi-Fi calling
+Rugged, Long battery life, 4G support, microSD support, Push-to-talk support, Wi-Fi calling

 If you’re looking for all of the media flexibility, connectivity, and communications options of a smartphone without the actual “smarts” this one is a great pick.